 Picking is not just about buying it’s also about knowing the right time to sell and when to hang onto an item, especially when it has real historical significance.

 Dowling: ‘I did have a Good Friday Agreement that I really regret selling and I'd love to find another.
-The one I had was sold by all the parties involved in the negotiation, John Hulme, Mo Mowlam, everybody.
+The one I had was signed by all the parties involved in the negotiations, John Hume, Mo Mowlam, Tony Blair everybody.
 A huge piece of Irish history.
 I sold that too quick.

 ‘I'd love to own one myself and if I can find another one of those - which is going to be very hard - I'd treasure it.’